Your 10 week old baby: milestones, sleep, feeding & what to expect this week

 If you feel like your baby doesn’t seem to be pooing enough, or you’re worried they look uncomfortable while going, your little one might be constipated and need to see a doctor.

 Flat Head Syndrome: If your baby is spending a lot of time on their back, they may be at risk of developing Flat Head Syndrome.
 The continued pressure on one spot of their head will cause a flat spot to appear.
-Scroll down for some tummy time tips which can help avoid this.
+Tummy time can help with this.
 You can also wear your baby in a sling to reduce the amount of time they spend on their back, and increase bonding for the two of you.

 First colds: It's likely that your 10 week old baby may get their first cough or cold soon.
 Unfortunately it's likely to be the first of many - keep them hydrated by feeding and if they're struggling to feed, try unblocking baby's nose.
 If they have a fever, wheezing, vomiting or fast breathing, it can be sign of something more serious, so call your doctor or NHS 111.